superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 - **K** is the keyword search score
 - **V** is the vector search score

-As evident, the hybrid score is a pure vector score when α is 1 and a pure keyword score when α is 0.
+The hybrid score is a pure vector score when α is 1, and a pure keyword score when α is 0.

-There are various methods to combine dense and sparse search scores.
-One of them is **Reciprocal Rank Fusion**.
-This method ranks each passage according to its place in the keyword and vector outcome lists and subsequently merges these rankings to generate a unified result list.
+**Reciprocal Rank Fusion (RRF)** is one of several available methods for combining dense and sparse search scores.
+RRF ranks each passage according to its place in the keyword and vector outcome lists, and then merges these rankings to generate a unified result list.
 The RRF score is determined by summing the inverse rankings from each list.
-By positioning the document’s rank in the denominator, it imposes a penalty on documents that appear lower in the list.
+Positioning the document’s rank in the denominator imposes a penalty on documents that appear lower in the list.

 ![Reciprocal Rank Fusion Equation](../assets/use_cases/hybrid_search_&_rerank_rag/RRF.png "Fig 2")